 But we have to ask ourselves honestly, do we want them to start doing those things for their benefit, or ours?

 We don’t do it just to individuals, as a movement, we have tried doing the same with society.
 We tell people how to follow the law, when to go to church, which TV shows to watch, how to have sex like a missionary, which politicians to elect.

 We want to control people with the truth, but God called us to love people truthfully (which means, we love them even when they do the opposite of what we ask or expect).

 I know… it’s because we know better than them. #Pride

 Or, we don’t want them to suffer as we did. #FalseHumility

 Also, we want to protect them, and teach them, and help them. #Deception

 And we expect the truth to be received because… hey it’s in the Bible and it’s the truth! #SatanUsedThatTrickOnJesusSoNoThanks

 However, the truth is a gift, not a master.

-Yes, the Church of Jesus has the message of truth.
+Yes, the Church of Jesus has access to the message of truth.
 But if we use truth to control others, then that truth is not doing what Jesus said it should do, “Set you free!”